 Tarts are often easier than pies as they have no top crust, and this Chocolate Ganache Tart recipe has a no-bake filling.

 Why You Should Make this Chocolate Ganache Tart Recipe

 - First, because it’s a chocolate pastry shell filled with chocolate ganache!
 Yes, this is one exquisite treat.

 - The crust is made with an egg which makes it more pliable and less fussy than your typical pastry.
 And the ganache filling is just heavenly.

 - Everyone will get their own personal dessert!!
 Who doesn’t love that?

 This recipe for double chocolate tarts comes from my good friend, Jill Colonna, who has written two cookbooks, Mad About Macarons and Teatime in Paris.

-She’s also the author of the fabulous cookbook, Mad About Macarons, that taught me how to make those iconic French cookies.
+She’s the one who taught me how to make those iconic French cookies.
 Between caring for her two lovely daughters and French husband, Jill also leads tours in Paris highlighting chocolate and macarons in St Germain-des-Prés.
-I was lucky enough to meet up with her for a mini tour along with a sampling of blissful macarons, French pastries and hot chocolate.
-She was truly as delightful as I imagined!
-And she’s one amazing baker!
+My family and I were lucky enough to meet up with her for a mini-tour along with a sampling of blissful macarons, French pastries, and hot chocolate.
+She was truly as delightful as I imagined, and she’s one amazing baker!